Thermobaric weapon: Ukraine

+In 2024, Ukraine started using drones rigged with thermobaric explosives to strike Russian positions in the Russo-Ukrainian War.

 History

 Attempted prohibitions

 Mexico, Switzerland and Sweden presented in 1980 a joint motion to the United Nations to prohibit the use of thermobaric weapons, to no avail.

-United Nations Institute for Disarmament Research categorizes these weapons as "enhanced blast weapons" and there was pressure to regulate these around 2010, again to no avail.
+United Nations Institute for Disarmament Research categorises these weapons as "enhanced blast weapons" and there was pressure to regulate these around 2010, again to no avail.

 Military use

 United States

-FAEs such as first-generation CBU-55 fuel-air weapons saw extensive use in the Vietnam War.
+FAEs such as first-generation CBU-55 fuel–air weapons saw extensive use in the Vietnam War.
 A second generation of FAE weapons were based on those, and were used by the United States in Iraq during Operation Desert Storm.
 A total of 254 CBU-72s were dropped by the United States Marine Corps, mostly from A-6Es.
-They were targeted against mine fields and personnel in trenches, but were more useful as a psychological weapon.
+They were targeted against mine fields and personnel in foxholes, but were more useful as a psychological weapon.

-The US military also used thermobaric weapons in Afghanistan.
+The US military used thermobaric weapons in Afghanistan.
 On 3 March 2002, a single 2000 lb laser guided thermobaric bomb was used by the United States Air Force against cave complexes in which Al-Qaeda and Taliban fighters had taken refuge in the Gardez region of Afghanistan.
 The SMAW-NE was used by the US Marines during the First Battle of Fallujah and the Second Battle of Fallujah.
 The AGM-114N Hellfire II was first used by US forces in 2003 in Iraq.

 Soviet Union

 FAEs were reportedly used against China in the 1969 Sino-Soviet border conflict.

 The TOS-1 system was test fired in Panjshir Valley during the Soviet–Afghan War in the late 1980s.
-MiG-27 attack aircraft of the 134th APIB also used ODAB-500S/P fuel-air bombs against Mujahideen forces in Afghanistan, but they were found to be unreliable and dangerous to ground crew.
+MiG-27 attack aircraft of the 134th APIB used ODAB-500S/P fuel–air bombs against Mujahideen forces in Afghanistan, but they were found to be unreliable and dangerous to ground crew.